firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/random.md

 # RANDOM

-Returns a pseudo-random unsigned value greater than 0 and less than 1 of type `DOUBLE`.
+Returns a pseudo-random unsigned value greater than 0 and less than 1 of type `DOUBLE PRECISION`.

 ## Syntax
 {: .no_toc}